PageDragonDev/wellness/src/ingredients/chlorella.md

 ::: callout

 This is a single green algae that reproduces quickly with only carbon dioxide, water, sunlight, and a few minerals.
-It was researched in the 1940’s as a possible “**superfood**” to provide the necessary nutrition to a booming population.
+It was researched in the 1940's as a possible "**superfood**" to provide the necessary nutrition to a booming population.
 It was discovered that it is relatively difficult to cultivate and looses its nutritional value when processed.

 Recently, however, interest in **chlorella** has grown, specifically for using it to **boost the immune system and detoxification.**